Sixth Form Life

 Any questions?
 Email Mr Constable (Head of Sixth Form) dconstable@emmbrook.wokingham.sch.uk

-All of our Sixth Form learners are assigned to an academic mentor who helps guide them through their A level journey.
-The academic mentor will meet each of their mentees once every half term, with each mentee having a total of 5 meetings during their A level journey.
-Each half term has a specific theme which is designed to guide our learners through their journey successfully.
-In addition, all academic mentoring meetings are shared with parents and subject areas so that all key parties are able to support our learners effectively with their A levels.
+All of our Sixth Form learners are assigned to a tutor who will mentor them through their A level journey.
+The tutor will have a mentoring meeting with each of their tutees once every term, with each tutee having a total of 5 meetings during their A level journey.
+Each term has a specific theme which is designed to guide our learners through their journey successfully.
+In addition, all mentoring meetings are logged and shared with parents so that all key parties are able to support our learners effectively with their A levels.

 Social Aspects